Tatwik19/sensehat-data-pipeline/README.md

    python collector/Lab_12.py
    ```

-   The script will create table `sensor_data` if missing and append a row every 5 s.
+   The script will create the `sensor_data` table if it is missing and append a row every 5 seconds.

 9. Optional: run the collector as a service.